If you’re contemplating a one-day layover in Istanbul, or thinking about how to see (at least some of) Istanbul in one day, three things:

 1. Yes, it’s possible.
 In fact, it’s awesome.

-2. Don’t even think about wearing flip-flops, Tom’s, or anything less than an orthopedic shoe (I’m only partially kidding.
+2. Don’t even think about wearing flip-flops, flats, or anything less than an orthopedic shoe (I’m only partially kidding.
 My aching feet beseech you…bring good walking shoes!).

 3. Read on for more tips on getting through the airport, getting your hands on some local currency, and how to get the most out of your 12-24 hours in this incredible city.

-Ever since I moved to Beijing, I’ve become overly familiar with the concept of a layover.
-The whole book-the-cheaper-connecting-flight-and-find-yourself-four-months-later-nursing-a-stale-sandwich-in-the-Toronto-Airport thing has been getting kind of old.
+When I moved from New York to Beijing, I became overly familiar with the concept of a layover.
+The whole book-the-cheaper-connecting-flight-and-find-yourself-four-months-later-nursing-a-stale-sandwich-in-the-Toronto-Airport thing got kind of old.

 But without at least some planning, it can be a stressful, rather than exploratory day.
 So, without further ado, here are some things to consider:

 Good news though!
 You can get it online.
-It only costs $20 for American citizens, and you literally just fill in some information, pay online, print it out, and present the printout along with your passport to immigration when you arrive.
+It only costs $20.70 ($20 plus a $0.70 service fee) for American citizens to get an e-visa online, and you literally just fill in some information, pay online, print it out, and present the printout along with your passport to immigration when you arrive.

 It’s best to get this done before you leave.
 You can buy the visa in the airport, but you don’t want to waste your precious time in Turkey trying to get your visa in order.
 Get your Turkish Visa in advance here.
 It takes all of five minutes!

-2. Figure out where you want to go:
+Time to figure out where you want to go!

 Pick a guidebook and make a plan.
 I’d recommend Rick Steves’ Istanbul.
 Sure, Rick Steves may be the guidebook of choice for those over the age of 50, but it was the most thorough, helpful book that I found.
-It’s also a brand new edition, so it’s extremely up to date.
 I would have been wandering the Metro like an aimless fool if I hadn’t had it.
-I just bought the Kindle Edition and had it on my phone so I could reference it when I needed to.
-Here’s a link to the digital version, and here’s the print version.

 3. Get to know what days things are open and what days they’re not.